seanmpuckett/sai/docs/hello.md

 It also introduces the __set__ verb, which is how one assigns values in code.
 In SAI, one does not use the equals sign __=__ for assignment.
 Equals is _only used in comparisons_.

 The first scoping prefix used here is the at sign __@__, which translates directly in Javascript to `this.`.
 Variables prefixed with @ always belong to the instance of the object that is running the current code.
-You also use the @ to refer to code functions that are attached to an object.
+You also use the @ prefix to refer to tasks that are attached to an object.
 (If __@__ appears by itself, it translates to `this` by itself.)

 The other prefix is the tildis __\~__ which is always used to indicate a global variable or function.
 A good mnemonic for the global scope prefix is to think of the variable as just waving in the wind \~\~\~\~ it's unattached to anything.